impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 		- We provide the following observational explanation of this phenomenon:
 			- All models (i.e. hypothesis classes) seek to learn the same concept  from the data.
 			- A transferable canary indicates that the notion of a canary is not a function of the of the hypothesis class, but rather the concept class itself.
 			- For example, for digit classification, we know that a 2 and a 7 are reasonably close to each other; and written in a bad handwriting, one can be mistaken for the other.
-Therefore, a good canary can be an image that can reasonably be classified as either 2 or a 7 by even a human!—an entirely different learner!
+Therefore, a good canary can be an image that can reasonably be classified as either 2 or a 7 by even a human—an entirely different learner!
-			- We like to note however that the space of canaries is potentially much larger than the above example.
+			- We like to note however that the space of canaries are much larger than the above example.
 But the above should be sufficient to show why transferability makes sense in the first place.
 	- 8. Some optimized canaries, particularly in CIFAR-10, appear visually unnatural or off-manifold.
 Have you attempted to quantify the degree of deviation from the data distribution (e.g., via FID, nearest-neighbor distance, or classifier confidence)?
 Could detectability be driven by such distributional shifts rather than true memorization?
 		- #response
 		- We have not.
 As discussed, our evaluation procedure is independent of our optimization procedure.
 In fact, there is no novelty on the evaluation front whatsoever.